-Slice medium-sized spaghetti squash in half (lengthwise) and coat inside with thin layer of olive oil.
+Slice spaghetti squash in half lengthwise and coat inside with thin layer of olive oil.
 Sprinkle with salt and pepper and place squash halves upside down in medium-sized pan.
 Bake for 45-55 minutes at 400 degrees until pulp is soft.
 You should be able to insert a fork into it without difficulty.

 Meanwhile, prepare the slaw in a large mixing bowl.
 You’ll be wowed by its beauty.
 After you have squeezed in the lime juice, set mixture aside to marinate.

 Place avocado, salsa, garlic, cilantro and lime juice into blender or food processor and combine until your mixture is smooth and slightly frothy.
 Scoop the slaw into squash halves and fill to overflowing, then spoon a liberal dollop of salsa verde over the top.
 Finally, garnish your masterpiece with extra cilantro, salsa, toasted pepitas, or any other topping of your choice.
 Feel free to get creative!

 This amazing creation serves 2-3 people, but feel free to double the recipe if you have more guests.
 Serve by itself (it’s filling!) or with wine, beer, cider and/or a side of gluten-free garlic bread.
 Of course, any leftovers will keep just fine in the refrigerator for several days.
 But they definitely won’t last that long.